Borewit/peek-readable/README.md

 ```

 Parameters:
-- `uint8Array`: `Uint8Array`: The buffer into which the data will be read.
+- `buffer`: `Uint8Array`: The buffer into which the data will be read.
   This is where the read data will be stored.
-- `offset`: `number`: The offset in the Uint8Array where the read data should start being written.
-- `length`: `number`: The number of bytes to read from the stream.
+- `maybeBeLess`: If true, the buffer maybe partially filled.

 Returns `Promise<number>`:
 A promise that resolves with the number of bytes actually read into the buffer.